 For example, if your gross income is $5,000 per month, you should spend, at most, $1,400 on a mortgage payment, including the mortgage, homeowners insurance, property taxes and HOA fees.

 Depending on your other expenses and risk tolerance, however, you might be able to adjust this rule somewhat.

 You’ll also need to account for the down payment and closing costs, the latter of which ranges from 2 percent to 5 percent of home’s price.
 In general, if you have more cash saved up for these purposes, you can afford more home.

 There are many ways to come up with a down payment to buy a home.
 For repeat buyers who have positive equity in their current home, it’s often the proceeds from selling that home that helps make a down payment on another one.
 Other sources include:

-- Selling assets like cars or collectables
+- Selling assets like cars, collectibles, crypto, mutual funds or stocks

 - Borrowing against a 401(k) retirement plan

 - Down payment assistance (DPA) programs from employers, nonprofit organizations and government agencies

 - Gifts from family members and friends

 Some down payment sources, however, are not allowed by lenders.
 These include loans or gifts from anyone who would benefit from the transaction, such as the home seller, real estate agent or lender.